Private School Act

 Article 68

-Land value increment tax payable as a result of the transfer shall be recorded, and paid when the school legal person that inherits the lands transfers them.
-When the school legal person that inherits the lands dissolves, priority shall be given to the recorded land value increment tax when it repays its debts.
+When land owned by a school legal person is transferred due to the merger, the land value increment tax payable shall be recorded and deferred.
+It shall be paid when the school legal person that inherits the land transfers it again.
+If the school legal person that inherits the land dissolves, the recorded land value increment tax shall have priority over all other claims and mortgages in repayment.

 Article 69